-We have finished painting, printing the scale and firing of gold luster
+We have finished painting, print of the scale and firing of gold luster on enamel dial

-Enamel work, painting and firings of enamel dial are over.
-Now remains to grind off the margin and drill the hole for the shaft of the hands.
-Finished watches which have been created to celebrate the 700th anniversary of the birth of king of Bohemia Charles IV can be viewed and ordered here.
+Our enamel work, painting the miniature and firings of enamel dial are over.
+Just remain to grind off the margin and drilling the hole for the shaft of the hands.
+Finished luxury watches which have been created to celebrate the 700th anniversary of the birth of king of Bohemia Charles IV can be viewed and ordered here.